Azure/Azure-AI-Content-Safety-Private-Preview/UnGroundness Detection API Private Preview.md

 Currently, the Hallucination (Ungroundedness) API supports the English language.
 While our API does not restrict the submission of non-English content, we cannot guarantee the same level of quality and accuracy in the analysis of such content.
 The API is optimized for English, and using languages other than English may result in suboptimal performance.
 We recommend users to primarily submit content in English to ensure the most reliable and accurate results from the API.

 **Text length limitations**
-Please note that the combined maximum character limit for the text and grounding sources is 55,000 characters.
-However, for each API call, we will truncate each input source to a maximum of 7,500 characters for processing.
-This means that if your total input (text + grounding sources) exceeds 7,500 characters per API call, it will be automatically shortened to fit within this limit per API call.
+Please note that the maximum character limit for the grounding sources is 55,000 characters, and for the text, it is 7,500 characters for each API call.
+If your input (either text or grounding sources) exceeds these character limitations per API call, you will encounter an error.
-Example: if your combined text and grounding sources equal 55,000 characters, the API will handle this in a series of calls.
-Specifically, it will take ⌈55,000/7,500⌉=8 calls to process the entire content, as we round up to ensure all content is analyzed.

 #### Call the REST API.